mbedross/orangeBoxV2/README.md

 `relayV2 =`   relay for valve 2 and LED indicator

 `relayV3 =`   relay for valve 3 and LED indicator

+`relayArduino =` list variable of all relay pin numbers to make shut down easier

+`relayArduinoOff =` When turning off all relays the routine expects a `state` input variable of the same size as the `pinNumber` input variable.
+This establishes it.
+See `SET.arduinoRelay(pinNumber, state)`

+`relayArduinoOn =` When turning on all relays the routine expects a `state` input variable of the same size as the `pinNumber` input variable.
+This establishes it.
+See `SET.arduinoRelay(pinNumber, state)`

 `LEDready =`  Green 'ready' LED indicator